Classical Music Experiences in Asheville, NC

 “Asheville is a musical oasis between Nashville and Atlanta,” says David Whitehill, executive director of the Symphony.
 “We have an ecosystem here that is steeped in a rich music culture that includes guitars and drums, Moog synthesizers, Mozart, Bluegrass, Indie Rock and Jazz.
 This combination can’t help but produce great music.”

-Evidence of this is in the Symphony’s latest project – a recording album that shows the depth and breadth of Asheville’s musical community.
-What began as a soundtrack for an upcoming documentary on the noted North Carolina philanthropist Julian Price grew into a series of recording sessions with the Symphony and local musicians.
+Evidence of this is in one of the Symphony’s recent projects – a recording album that shows the depth and breadth of Asheville’s musical community.
+What began as a soundtrack for a documentary on the noted North Carolina philanthropist Julian Price grew into a series of recording sessions with the Symphony and local musicians.

-Among the featured artists collaborating with the Symphony are The Steep Canyon Rangers, Electric Owls, and Rising Appalachia.
+Among the featured artists who collaborated with the Symphony are The Steep Canyon Rangers, Electric Owls, and Rising Appalachia.
 The CD entitled Asheville Symphony Sessions was released in conjunction with the Julian Price documentary.
 “One of the things I’m most proud of is that the music we’re recording can be licensed.
 This means that the participating musician will get paid for their work.
 That’s important if we are going to be able to attract rich talent who want to live and work in Asheville,” Whitehill says.

 “The Asheville Symphony isn’t trying to be the New York Philharmonic,” Whitehill adds.
 “We’re doing things unique to Asheville.”
 For example, in tribute to Bob Moog, sound innovator and long-time Asheville resident, the Symphony performed Gustave Holst’s The Planets, using Moog Synthesizers in place of the female chorus.